 Leaving from the village of Serfaus high above the Upper Inn Valley, this mountian bike ride leads into the idyllic Paznaun Valley and the equally beautiful Fimbertal Valley over the border into Switzerland.
 It is made up of four stages and gives riders the opportunity to visit several different mountain ranges.
 Part of the route leads along the historic Via Claudia Augusta, an ancient Roman road.
-With 7,224 vertical metres and 142 kilometres from start to finish, it is ideal for fit riders and e-bike enthusiasts.
+With round about 4000 vertical metres and 142 kilometres from start to finish, it is ideal for fit riders and e-bike enthusiasts.
 There are several places serving food and drink along the way as well as a number of charging points for e-bikes.

 Four-Day Mountain Bike Ride